akhand3108/rest-api-golang/README.md

-# REST API for Todo
+#  REST API with JWT Authentication and Todo Management

-This is a simple Todo App implemented in Go using the Chi router and PostgreSQL database.
+This is a simple RESTful API implemented in Golang that provides authentication functionality along with CRUD operations for managing todos.
+It uses PostgreSQL as the database and JWT (JSON Web Tokens) for authentication.

 ## Features